 ALA Vern Parish Fund

-The VPF Committee consists of two co-chairs and a panel of academic advisers.
-The advisory panel members are ichthyologists with strong involvement in research with livebearing fishes and include some previous recipients of the VPF Award.
-The applications will be reviewed by 3 members of this advisory panel.
-Their recommendations will be presented to the ALA Board of Directors who will make the final decision.
+The VPF and LFC Committees consist of two co-chairs and a panel of academic advisers.
+The advisory panel members are ichthyologists with strong involvement in research with livebearing fishes and include some previous ALA award recipients.
+Each VPF or LFC application will be reviewed by two members of this advisory panel.
+Their recommendations will be presented to the ALA Board of Directors who will make the final decisions.